Landscape photography is all about the seasons.

 Waterfalls freeze over in the winter, or they have very little water.
 Torrents and alpine lakes will also be at least partially frozen.

-And heavy snowfalls in the mountains make travelling and moving around more difficult.
+And heavy snowfalls in the mountains make traveling and moving around more difficult.
 Both by car and on foot.

 I find snow one of the most suggestive elements you can photograph.
 But at the same time, snow photography can be tricky.